 the annual financial statements referred to in section 46.

-The audited annual financial statements of the insurer or a controlling company must be submitted to the Prudential Authority and made available to the public within the prescribed period after its financial year-end.
+The audited annual financial statements of the insurer must be submitted to the Prudential Authority and made available to the public within the prescribed period after its financial year-end.

+(b) The audited annual financial statements of a controlling company must be submitted to the Prudential Authority within the prescribed period after its financial year-end.

 A branch of a foreign reinsurer and Lloyd’s must annually cause the following to be audited and reported on by its auditor in accordance with auditing pronouncements as defined in section 1 of the Auditing Profession Act—